 The Akshaya Patra Foundation is a non-profit organisation feeding millions of underserved children in India.
-We are committed to eradicating two most critical issues - hunger and malnutrition in India - by implementing the Mid-Day Meal Programme in government and government-aided schools.
+We are committed to eradicating two most critical issues - hunger and malnutrition in India - by implementing the PM Poshan Abhiyaan (formerly known as the Mid-Day Meal Programme).
 Carrying out the world’s largest feeding programme, Akshaya Patra aims to not only fight hunger with nutritious meals but also bring children to school.

 Our Kitchens in Odisha

 With hygiene and cleanliness as our topmost priority, we operate through two kitchen models: Centralised and Decentralised.
 In Odisha, where we established ourselves in June 2006, we have both these kitchen models.

 Puri: Our first kitchen in the state was established at Puri in June 2006.
 This centralised kitchen currently feeds 48,040 children in 582 schools.

 Nayagarh: Our decentralised kitchen at Nayagarh, inaugurated in March 2007, presently reaches out to 18,150 children in 213 schools.

 Rourkela: We began our operations in Rourkela in November 2013, with a centralised kitchen that currently feeds 33,406 children in 335 schools.

 Bhubaneswar: The centralised kitchen at Bhubaneswar was started in July 2014, which at the moment feeds 74,516 children in 710 schools.